ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 * Parsed the logs for quicker and more powerful analysis
 * Create a SLO to let us know if we ever return non-200 error codes over time
 * Created a Map to help us visually geo-locate the errors

-In the next challenge, we will create an alert to watch for new User Agents.